 "Crafting the Innovation Landscape", Planning for Higher Education, journal of the Society for College and University Planning, feature article in winter issue on innovation, March 2017.

 A rating system developed to measure the potential performance of learning space to support active learning and engagement.

 Shirley Dugdale has been a co-developer of the LSRS since 2010 with the EDUCAUSE Learning Initiative.
 The system is designed to rate teaching spaces and measure progress toward planning more effective learning space across campuses.
 It provides the higher education community with a common language and method to document best practices.
 Version 2 was released in Feb.
 2017, incorporating community feedback.

 "7 Things You Need to Know About...
 The LSRS", EDUCAUSE Learning Initiative, 2015

-Interview by Michael Haggins for the C21U Workshop on the Future of the Campus
+Interview with Michael Haggins for the C21U Workshop on the Future of the Campus